 Working While on Social Security

 You can receive Social Security retirement benefits and work at the same time, but your monthly benefits may be temporarily reduced.
-If you’ve reached full retirement age, working will not affect your Social Security benefits, no matter how much you earn.
+If you’ve reached full retirement age, you can increase your Social Security benefits with each additional year you work.

 What Is Full Retirement Age?